clayne/SSEModdingGuide/README.md

 # Introduction to Nexus Mods

 Nexus Mods (Nexus) is a website where users can upload and download mods.
-The website is free to use and is easily accessible for anyone that wants to mod their games.
+The website is free to use and is easily accessible for anyone who wants to mod their games.
 The image below is homepage which displays the most popular games on the website.

 ![alt text](https://github.com/CDimang/SSE-Images/blob/main/Nexus%20Homepage.png)